01 Jun Should You Travel to Astana, Kazakhstan?

 So you have found yourself in Astana… now, what are you going to do there?

 The city has quite a few buildings that worth noting for the architectural savvy traveler.
 The food has apparently come a lot way from when I was there.
 The parks are in abundance and museums are teaching travelers and their visitors about the history of the city.
 You can also check out the right bank, where the Soviet-side of the city still exists.
+Basically, there are definitely some things to do in Astana if you happen to find yourself there.

 The most obvious thing to do in Astana is to check out the modern and futuristic architecture the city boasts.
 There is no shortage of cool buildings in the city, but the ones listed below are the ones I found to be most worthwhile.